top of page

 Search

-High-Speed Rail Proposal Raises Concerns for Northumberland County and Surrounding Communities
+High-Speed Rail Proposal Raises Concerns Across the Region

 | Small Town News | A Division of Small Town Productions |

-Residents across Northumberland County and surrounding areas are being encouraged to make their voices heard as concerns grow over the proposed ALTO high speed rail project and its potential impact on rural communities.
+Residents from Northumberland County and several surrounding areas are being encouraged to make their voices heard as concerns grow over the proposed ALTO high speed rail project and its potential impact on rural communities.

 Municipal officials have confirmed they are aware of the proposal and are directing residents to participate in the consultation process.
 Community members are encouraged to review proposed routes and submit feedback through the ALTO Interactive Map: